anoadragon453/matrix-doc/proposals/xxxx-authenticated-media.md

 that is sent in the room when the media is shared.
 With this link, homeservers can verify whether a user requesting a file has access to view an event, and thus the ability to access the uploaded media.

+TODO: Useful for pruning media.
+As once we know where media is useed, we can use that to remove media that's no longer attached to an event or used anywhere else meaningful.

+TODO: Useful to delete media when an event is deleted.

 ## Proposal